robots4life/workshop-001-svelte-demo/README.md

   // find the item with the specific id passed to the form action from the app page's complete form action const foundItem = items.find((element) => element.id === complete_id);

-  // if you find the item with the received id you can set it's property completed, the boolean, to the opposite of what it currently is if (foundItem) foundItem.completed = !foundItem.completed;
+  // if you find the item with the received id you can set its property completed, the boolean, to the opposite of what it currently is if (foundItem) foundItem.completed = !foundItem.completed;
 };
 ```